gourishinde9021/Jenkins/README.md

 				}
 			}

-	2. buildingTag - Execute the stage when the build is building a tag
+    2. buildingTag - Execute the stage when the build is building a tag.
+       Example:

-		Example: when { buildingTag() }
+	when { buildingTag() }

     3. changelog - Execute the stage if the build’s SCM changelog contains a given regular expression pattern
+       Example:

-		Example: when { changelog '.*^\\[DEPENDENCY\\] .+$' }
+	when { changelog '.*^\\[DEPENDENCY\\] .+$' }

     4. changeset - Execute the stage if the build’s SCM changeset contains one or more files matching the given pattern.
+       Example:
+       EQUALS -

-		Example: EQUALS - when { changeset "**/*.js" }
+	when { changeset "**/*.js" }

+       REGEXP -

-				 REGEXP - when { changeset pattern: ".TEST\\.java", comparator: "REGEXP" }
+    	when { changeset pattern: ".TEST\\.java", comparator: "REGEXP" }

+       GLOB -

-				 GLOB - when { changeset pattern: "*/*TEST.java", caseSensitive: true }
+    	when { changeset pattern: "*/*TEST.java", caseSensitive: true }

     5. changeRequest - Executes the stage if the current build is for a "change request" (Pull Request), When no parameters are passed the stage runs on every change request.
 	Possible attributes are id, target, branch, fork, url, title, author, authorDisplayName, and authorEmail

+	Example:

-		Example: when { changeRequest() }
+	when { changeRequest() }
 	when { changeRequest target: 'master' }.

 	- EQUALS for a simple string comparison (the default)
 	- GLOB for an ANT style path glob (same as for example changeset)
 	- REGEXP for regular expression matching
+	  Example:

-		Example: when { changeRequest authorEmail: "[\\w_-.]+@example.com", comparator: 'REGEXP' }
+   	when { changeRequest authorEmail: "[\\w_-.]+@example.com", comparator: 'REGEXP' }

     6. environment - Execute the stage when the specified environment variable is set to the given value
 		Example: when { environment name: 'DEPLOY_TO', value: 'production' }.

     7. equals - Execute the stage when the expected value is equal to the actual value
 		Example: when { equals expected: 2, actual: currentBuild.number }

     8. expression - Execute the stage when the specified Groovy expression evaluates to true
+       Example:

-		Example: when { expression { return params.DEBUG_BUILD } }
+	when { expression { return params.DEBUG_BUILD } }

 	stage {
 	      when {
 	          expression { BRANCH_NAME ==~ /(production|staging)/ }
 	          anyOf {
 		  environment name: 'DEPLOY_TO', value: 'production'
 	          environment name: 'DEPLOY_TO', value: 'staging'
 		  }
 	   }
 	}

-	9. tag : Execute the stage if the TAG_NAME variable matches the given pattern.
+    10. tag : Execute the stage if the TAG_NAME variable matches the given pattern.
 If an empty pattern is provided the stage will execute if the TAG_NAME variable exists (same as buildingTag()).
+	Example:

-		Example: when { tag "release-*" }
+	when { tag "release-*" }

-	10. not - Execute the stage when the nested condition is false.
+    11. not - Execute the stage when the nested condition is false.
 Must contain one condition.
+	Example:

-		Example: when { not { branch 'master' } }
+ 	when { not { branch 'master' } }

-	11. allOf - Execute the stage when all of the nested conditions are true
+    12. allOf - Execute the stage when all of the nested conditions are true
+	Example:

-		Example: when { allOf { branch 'master'; environment name: 'DEPLOY_TO', value: 'production' } }
+	when { allOf { branch 'master'; environment name: 'DEPLOY_TO', value: 'production' } }

-	12. anyOf - Execute the stage when at least one of the nested conditions is true.
+    13. anyOf - Execute the stage when at least one of the nested conditions is true.
 Must contain at least one condition.
+	Example:

-		Example: when { anyOf { branch 'master'; branch 'staging' } }
+	when { anyOf { branch 'master'; branch 'staging' } }

-	13. triggeredBy - Execute the stage when the current build has been triggered by the param given
+    14. triggeredBy - Execute the stage when the current build has been triggered by the param given
+	Example:

-		Example: when { triggeredBy 'SCMTrigger' }
+	when { triggeredBy 'SCMTrigger' }
 	when { triggeredBy 'TimerTrigger' }
 	when { triggeredBy 'BuildUpstreamCause' }
 	when { triggeredBy cause: "UserIdCause", detail: "vlinde" }

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------